Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Experiments

-\textbf{VOC07 and CUB.} We try three knowledge distillation methods in the first stage of our framework, \ie prediction distillation method KD~\cite{hinton2015distilling}, and feature distillation method AT~\cite{Zagoruyko2017AT}, SP~\cite{tung2019similarity}.
-AT~\cite{Zagoruyko2017AT} is selected as a representative of methods requiring the same spatial resolution for features from teacher and student, we use average pooling to align feature maps following ~\cite{tian2019contrastive}.
-SP~\cite{tung2019similarity} is a representative of methods that do not need the features of teacher and student to have the same spatial resolution, which can be directly used to resolve the pixel distillation problem.
-In Table~\ref{tab:voc_cub}, KD~\cite{hinton2015distilling}, AT~\cite{Zagoruyko2017AT} and SP~\cite{tung2019similarity} indicate that we directly utilize these methods with classical teacher-student framework, while "+Ours" indicate these methods are used between the teacher network and assistant network.
-Since the original AT~\cite{Zagoruyko2017AT} can not be used when the input resolution is different, we use average pooling to align feature maps following ~\cite{tian2019contrastive}.
-Following~\cite{tian2019contrastive,liu2021exploring}, we set $\alpha=0.9$, $T=4$ for the prediction distillation loss, and set $\beta$ as 1000 and 3000 for AT~\cite{Zagoruyko2017AT} and SP~\cite{tung2019similarity}, respectively.
+In this section, we compared our method with previous knowledge distillation methods including prediction distillation methods KD~\cite{hinton2015distilling}, DKD~\cite{zhao2022decoupled}, feature distillation methods AT~\cite{Zagoruyko2017AT}, SP~\cite{tung2019similarity}, IC~\cite{liu2021exploring}.
+AT~\cite{Zagoruyko2017AT} is selected as the representative of methods requiring the same spatial size for features from teacher and student, we use average pooling to align feature maps following~\cite{tian2019contrastive}.
+SP~\cite{tung2019similarity} is the representative of methods that do not require the same spatial size for teacher and student features, which can be directly used to resolve the pixel distillation problem.
+IC~\cite{liu2021exploring} is the representative of methods that contains an extra adaptive module to align features between teacher and student.
+We also provide the performance of the combination of each feature distillation method with the prediction distillation method~\cite{hinton2015distilling}.

-In Table~\ref{tab:voc_cub} we provide the experiment results of ResNet variants, \ie setting (a)-(c).
-For these three knowledge distillation baseline methods, we can observe that both KD can stably obtain performance gains compared to the vanilla students, but two feature-based methods may collapse under some circumstances.
-To be specific, AT only obtains performance gains on CUB when the down-sampling rate is 2. performs well on the VOC07 but fails on the CUB dataset.
-The reason of this phenomenon is that a higher down-sampling rate will lead to a larger gap between the input space of the teacher network and the student network.
-It has been proven that knowledge distillation struggles when the student network is too weak to successfully mimic the teacher network~\cite{cho2019efficacy}, if the gap between the teacher and student is too large.

-Moreover, results in Table~\ref{tab:voc_cub} show that the proposed method can stably increase the performance compared to the vanilla network.
-Further on, our method can stably improve the performance compared with three baseline methods, which demonstrates that the proposed assistant network is effective to utilize the previous knowledge distillation methods in our AST framework by decoupling model compression and resolution reduction.
-Especially, based on the proposed method, ResNet18 outperforms the vanilla ResNet50 when the resolution of input image is 112 $\times$ 112 (82.69 vs. 82.21 on VOC07, 54.79 vs. 53.15 on CUB), while alleviating 54.2\% computational cost (0.99G vs. 2.17G in terms of FLOPs).